<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 Key features

-• Deep Salesforce-native workflows (not a bolt-on)
+• Deep Salesforce-native workflows, not a bolt-on

 • Connects meetings directly to deals and pipeline

-• Best suited for Salesforce-centric sales teams
+• Best suited to Salesforce-centric sales teams

 • Automatic meeting recording and transcription